 Alison Sheppard, Carolyne Larrington, Jim McGuinness, Julia Payne, Lydia Macpherson, Paul Cann, Stephanie Dilworth, Susie Cello, Victoria Whitworth

 Alex McGann, Bethany Burrow, Chris Chivers, Christopher Cook, David Cook, Gay Cheyne, Kevin McGann, Geraldine Terry, Dr I & Mrs A Dustagheer, Jeff Garner, Justin Rumsby, Lawrence Warner, Martin & Sue McGann, Ned Donovan, Roy Richards, Tim Cresswell

-We are grateful to a number of individuals and organisations for facilitating and providing support-in-kind for the project: Beck Baker at The Malvern Hills Trust, Robert Yeoman at Ledbury Places/Ledbury Youth Activities, Earl Robinson at St Katherine’s, St Michael & All Angels Ledbury, Angela Craft and Maria Castrillo at Senate House Library, Chris McCabe and his colleagues at The National Poetry Library, Jason Phipps at The Guardian, Bernadette Russell, Julia Bird and Will Barrett at The Poetry School, Nick Murray and the team at Chisenhale Dance Space.
+We are grateful to a number of individuals and organisations for facilitating and providing support-in-kind for the project: Beck Baker at The Malvern Hills Trust, Robert Yeoman at Ledbury Places/Ledbury Youth Activities, Alison at The Brewer’s Arms in West Malvern, Earl Robinson at St Katherine’s, St Michael & All Angels Ledbury, Angela Craft and Maria Castrillo at Senate House Library, Rev. Paul Turp and Robin T. Hatton-Gore at St Leonard’s Shoreditch, Chris McCabe and his colleagues at The National Poetry Library, Jason Phipps at The Guardian, Bernadette Russell, Julia Bird and Will Barrett at The Poetry School, Nick Murray and the team at Chisenhale Dance Space.